adrian-cucuet/project2-budgetly/README.md

 ### Color Scheme

 For the color scheme, I picked simple colors, using the 60-30-10 rule.
-The colors are consistent throughout the website, creating a relaxed environment for the user.
+There is consistency in colors throughout the website, making it a relaxing experience for users.

 ![Color Scheme](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/Colors.png)

 ### Features Left to Implement

 - A user register/login feature.
-- Implementing a storage system for the data to be stored and pulled after login.
+- Creating a storage system for the data that will be retrieved after the login process.
-- Adding a calendar for the To Do to pick dates for task (Bill payments, deadlines, etc).
+- Include a calendar in the To Do list to select task dates (Bill payments, deadlines, etc).

 [Back to top &uarr;](#table-of-contents)